DeflatedPickle/Rawky/README.md

 - [Rectangle](https://github.com/DeflatedPickle/Rawky/tree/rewrite/toolbox/shape/rectangle) (click a pixel then a second to have a rectangle be drawn betwen them)
 - [Circle](https://github.com/DeflatedPickle/Rawky/tree/rewrite/toolbox/shape/circle) (click a pixel then a second to have a circle be drawn out from the first to the distance of the second)
 #### Server
-Rawky comes with a server plugin enabling you to paint with your friends
+Rawky comes with the [Server](https://github.com/DeflatedPickle/Rawky/tree/rewrite/server) plugin, enabling you to paint with your friends
 ##### Chat
-A chat plugin is also supplied so that messages may be sent
+A [Chat](https://github.com/DeflatedPickle/Rawky/tree/rewrite/server/chat) plugin is also supplied so that messages may be sent
 ##### Userlist
-A list is also supplied to show all users currently connected to the server
+The [UserList](https://github.com/DeflatedPickle/Rawky/tree/rewrite/server/userlist) is also supplied to show all users currently connected to the server
 ##### Scoreboard
-Keeps track of a few stats of users connected to a server such as time since joined and pixels placed
+The [Leaderboard](https://github.com/DeflatedPickle/Rawky/tree/rewrite/server/leaderboard) plugin keeps track of a few stats of users connected to a server such as time since joined and pixels placed
 #### File support
 ##### Rawr
 - Rawky JSON (`.rawr`)